 Most companies seem to just have a single driver/guide – I really liked that for this type of longer tour we had a driver and a guide.
 The driving was very difficult and it was nice that we could ask questions without disturbing our driver, but they also worked as a great team.
 Really liked that setup.

-8-Day Gorillas, Murchison Falls and Kibale Chimp Trek
+7-Day Gorillas, Murchison Falls, and Kalinzu Chimp Trek

 Track Mountain Gorillas & Chimpanzees